Axway/elasticsearch-docker-beat/README.md

 Welcome to elasticsearch-docker-beat

-This beat handle both docker logs and metrics in a Swarm cluster context adding meta data as stack, service name to logs/metrics.
+This beat handle both docker logs and metrics in a Swarm context or not adding meta data as stack, service name to logs/metrics.
-It listen Docker containers events and for each new started container open logs and metrics streams to publish the events.
+It listens Docker containers events and for each new started container open logs and metrics streams to publish the events.

 It publishes, memory, net, io, cpu metrics and all logs.
+Logs are the ones the containerized applications send to standard output.

 ## Getting Started with elasticsearch-docker-beat